 Air conditioners must contain the correct amount of refrigerant to function correctly.
 Although an undercharged system can still run, cooling power is reduced, the system works harder, and the air conditioner will eventually break down.
 The compressor is designed to handle a certain amount of refrigerant and may overheat if the refrigerant is low.
 The compressor or the entire air conditioner may need to be replaced if the compressor overheats.
-Low refrigerant levels also limit how much heat the evaporator coil can absorb.
-The coil may freeze and eventually stop working.
+Low refrigerant levels also limit how much heat the evaporator coil can absorb, causing your AC to freeze up and eventually stop working.
 Furthermore, the system uses more energy when the refrigerant is low, leading to higher utility bills.

 Where does Freon go in central air conditioning?